SailfishOS-for-the-fairphone-4/getting_started/README.md

 ## Fastboot and ADB
 Fastboot is a protocol used by Android devices that allows users to flash firmware or install custom software onto the device.
 It is a tool included as part of the Android SDK (Software Development Kit) and typically used with the ADB (Android Debug Bridge) tool.
 We need Fastboot to flash the genrated hybris-boot.img.

 ADB (Android Debug Bridge) is a command-line tool that is part of the Android SDK (Software Development Kit).
-It allows developers and advanced users to communicate with an Android device over a USB connection and execute various commands on the device.
+It allows developers and advanced users to communicate with an Android device over a USB-connection and execute various commands on the device.
 We need ADB to push generated (.zip) files to the phone.

-We can donwload these tools from the official LineageOS website (LineageOS)[] manually.
+We can download these tools from the official [LineageOS website](https://wiki.lineageos.org/adb_fastboot_guide) manually.
 Make sure you add the destination of these tool in the $PATH variable.
 If you don't want to bother with this step and use Linux/Ubuntu.
 You can use ```sudo apt install fastboot adb```.

 ## Flashing